instructure/canvas-lms/doc/api/sis_csv.md

 If user C is created by import 1, and the exact same information is specified for user C in import 2, Canvas will mark that nothing has changed for that CSV row and skip looking up user C entirely.
-This can greatly speed up SIS imports with thousands of rows that change rarely.
+This can greatly speed up SIS imports with thousands of rows that rarely change.

 It is important to note that if any SIS data was changed outside of that previous CSV import, the changes will not be noticed by the diffing